Skip to main content

 • Microphysiological systems (MPS)/tissue chips, including MPS/tissue chips that incorporate known functional variants, e.g., ACMG 59 or CPIC A alleles, for study comparison using the same derived genetic background across a set of tissue chips with the functional variant

-Biomedical, Clinical & Health Research Informatics
+Biomedical, Clinical and Health Research Informatics

 • Searchable access to information about research resources, facilities, methods, cells, genetic tests, molecules, biologic reagents, animals, assays and/or technologies with evidence about their use in research studies